unrealwork/atsd-use-cases/USVisa/README.md

 In addition to outputs from Chart Lab, ATSD is also capable of performing [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview), which can be used to search for specific information contained in this dataset.
 You can read more about our SQL syntax [here](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#syntax).

-This query shows the number of the most popular visas issued world wide, except for B (travel), C (transit), G (government), and A (diplomatic).
+This query shows the number of the most popular visas issued worldwide, except for B (travel), C (transit), G (government), and A (diplomatic).
 We can see that by far the greatest number of visas issued in 2015 (except for the above mentioned visa types) was for F-1 (student visa), for which 644,233 were issued.

 ```sql